"Medicine should be viewed as social justice work."

 Advisors and Friends of Jevaia

-Dr. Kiran Awasthi, DDS, MPH - Save the Children (Nepal)
+Dr. Kiran Awasthi, DDS, MPH - Curtin University (Australia)

-Kathy Kretman - Director, Center for Public & Nonprofit Leadership, Georgetown University, (Washington D.C.)
+Kathy Kretman, PhD - Director, Center for Public & Nonprofit Leadership, Georgetown University, (Washington D.C.)

 Hon.
 Marjorie Margolies-Mezvinsky - Director, Women’s Campaign International (Pennsylvania)